Residence Hall Information (Wesson Campus)

 - The rooms are furnished with single-width beds and mattresses, dresser, desk, and chairs.

 Each student is required to pay a $75 nonrefundable room deposit before moving into the residence hall.
 Room preference is determined by classification and date of room deposit.
-Students losing a residence hall key will be assessed a fee of $100 to have the key replaced and the lock repinned.
-All residence halls are nonsmoking.
+Students who lose a residence hall key will be assessed a fee of $100 to have the key replaced and the lock repinned.
+All residence halls are non-smoking.

 Price of Residence Halls

 All residence halls are $775 per semester, with the exception of Bates Hall (men’s honors residence hall), which is $875 per semester.

 All students must be enrolled in a minimum of 12 semester hours to live in the residence hall.